pleiby/fastai_PDL4Coders/Notes on fastai - Practical Deep Learning for Coders 2022.md

 - **Local Development** To setup, develop and execute such models locally (rather than online), one must install and set up a working version of Python and all necessary libraries for fastai and jupyter notebooks
     - see [`fastai/fastsetup` repository](https://github.com/fastai/fastsetup) for one way of doing this
         - (Q: will this install separately and cleanly from all exising python/anaconda installations?)
+        - These instructions seem to be oriented to Ubuntu OS
     - fastai/fastsetup recommends using the `mamba` package management tool, as sort of a faster-but-compatible `conda`

 - For a summary of steps demonstrated in Lesson 2, see the diagram at [Lesson 2: Practical Deep Learning for Coders 2022 - time 1:00:50](https://youtu.be/F4tvM4Vb3A0?t=3650)